Baking Science: How To Achieve Perfect Bakes

 A. Chocolate Chip Cookies

-For me, a good book and chocolate chip cookies are the perfect pair.
+A good book and chocolate chip cookies are the perfect pair for me.

-I like them to be crispy on the edges, chewy in the center, chocolate chips evenly distributed, a rich buttery flavor and just the right thickness for that lovely bite.
+I like them crispy on the edges and chewy in the center, with chocolate chips evenly distributed, a rich buttery flavor, and just the right thickness for that lovely bite.

 Here are a few tips to get those perfect chocolate chip cookies.